HashimThePassionate/ultimate-mysql-bootcamp/03_inserting,_updating,_and_deleting_data/02_inserting_multiple_rows/readme.md

 - Inserting multiple rows in SQL allows you to add more than one record to a table in a single SQL statement.
 This is often more efficient than executing multiple INSERT statements for each row individually.

 - You can insert multiple rows using the same `INSERT INTO` statement by providing multiple sets of values in the `VALUES` clause, separated by commas.
-Here's the syntax:
+Here's the syntax:-

 ```sql
 INSERT INTO customers (